 Gill, M. J., Andreychik, M. R., & Getty, P. D. (2013).
 More than a lack of control: External

-can evoke compassion for outgroups by increasing perceptions of
+explanations can evoke compassion for outgroups by increasing perceptions of

 Gill, M. J., Packer, D. J., & Van Bavel, J. (2013).
 More to morality than mutualism: Consistent

-of enduring relationships.
-In D. Reisberg (Ed.), Oxford Handbook of Cognitive Psychology.
-Oxford: Social explanations moderate whether ostensible "negative" associations are prejudice-based or
+the regulation of enduring relationships.
+In D. Reisberg (Ed.), Oxford Handbook of

+attitudes?: Social explanations moderate whether ostensible "negative" associations

-intergroup attitudes: External explanations are not inherently prosocial.
-Personality and Social
+explanations on intergroup attitudes: External explanations are not inherently prosocial.

 Gill, M.J.
 (2004).
 When information does not deter stereotyping: Prescriptive stereotyping can bias